-Note: The local governing body or policy making authority may be able to fulfill its leadership and policy roles with less than monthly meetings.

-- 3.2 1.2 The official policies of the local governing body or policy making authority are in writing, on file in the school's administrative office, and ensure that rules and regulations are established under which the school is administered. - 3.3 1.3 School board policy establishes written procedures for placement of students in the program and procedures for students to exit the program. - 3.4 1.4 School board policy addresses the development of guidelines for school-wide student disciplinary practices. - 3.5 1.5 Employment and dismissal of all personnel follow written procedures and regulations established by the local governing body or policy making authority.
+- 1.1 The local governing body maintains records of all official actions in minutes dated and signed or approved by the local governing body.
+Note: The local governing body may be able to fulfill its leadership and policy roles with less than monthly meetings. - 1.2 The official policies of the local governing body are in writing, on file in the school's administrative office, and ensure that rules and regulations are established under which the school is administered. - 1.3 School policy establishes written procedures for placement of students in the program and procedures for students to exit the program. - 1.4 School policy addresses the development of guidelines for school-wide student disciplinary practices. - 1.5 Employment and dismissal of all personnel follow written procedures and regulations established by the local governing body. - 2.
+All professional positions are required to be filled by licensed staff that are properly endorsed as required by state law. {Miss.
+Code Ann. § 37-9-7} (7 Miss.
+Admin.
+Code Pt.
+3, Ch.
+80, R. 80.1, R. 80.2)